umputun/tg-spam/README.md

 This is an example of a docker-compose.yml file to run the bot.
 It is using the latest stable version of the bot from docker hub and running as a non-root user with uid:gid 1000:1000 (matching host's uid:gid) to avoid permission issues with mounted volumes.
 The bot is using the host timezone and has a few super-users set.
 It is logging to the host directory `./log/tg-spam` and keeps all the dynamic data files in `./var/tg-spam`.
 The bot is using the admin chat and has a secret to protect generated links.
 It is also using the default set of samples and stop words.

-As a reverse proxy for the bot, this example has [reproxy](https://reproxy.io) with auto-generated SSL certificates from Let's Encrypt.
-The bot is running on the host `tg-spam.radio-t.com` and reproxy is configured to proxy all the requests to this host to the bot.
-The bot is listening on port 8080, so reproxy is configured to listen on ports 80 and 443 and proxy all the requests to port 8080.

 ```yaml
 services: